Landlord-Tech/landlord-tech-landing-page/src/markdown/blog/resources-how-to-increase-tenant-applications-at-your-rental-property.md

   keep profits healthy and avoids headaches for management and staff.
 heroHeading: How to Increase Tenant Applications at Your Rental Property
 heroImg: /assets/get_more_tenant_applicants.jpg
+heroAltImg: Increase tenant application with pet-friendly policy at your rental property
 social: true
 promoSection:
   promoTitle: We Manage Pets Better